bdeket/rktsicm/README.md

  * Note Re 20230902: As I understand it, the MIT scheme 11.2 introduced an update to `equal?` that made the implementation of scmutils a lot slower, most of the changes made 20230902 are to address this and use a more selective `equal?` where possible to speed things up again.

 Original documentation: [&lt;as text&gt;](http://groups.csail.mit.edu/mac/users/gjs/6946/refman.txt) or [&lt;as pdf&gt;](http://groups.csail.mit.edu/mac/users/gjs/6946/refman.pdf)
+A start for scribble documentation is made in the [documentation branch](https://github.com/bdeket/rktsicm/tree/documentation), and can be previewed at [bdeket.github.io/rktsicm](https://bdeket.github.io/rktsicm).

 Except for the print/plot/compile utilities everything in the main `load-real.scm` hieararchy has been preserved.
 Currently everything compiles.
 More testing will be needed to check that everything works as expected.